TomasFerranti/vast-challenge-2025/README.md

 # Vast 2025 - Mini-challenge 2

 Project for making the mini challenge 2 of VAST
-The mini challenge 3 consists of helping Clepper Jessen, a former analyst, to find corruption acts in the "Oceanus" Island.

 ## What do we have?
 We have three knowledge graphs describing three datasets, where the first two are incomplete versions of the third.